satorici/satori-cli/src/satoricli/docs/repo.md

 ### Scan

 Whenever you want to run an execution on each of the individual commits of a repository, you can use the scan functionality.
-The optional parameter `-c` is used to indicate the commit coverage from 0 to 100% that you would like to achieve.
+The optional parameter `-c` is used to indicate the percentage of repository commits to include in the scan.
 For example, if you only want to run Satori on all of the repository commits, you would run:

 - `satori-cli repo githubUsername/repository scan -c 100`